FlaxEngine/FlaxDocs/manual/graphics/lighting/gi/how-to-setup-gi.md

 ![Model SDF option in Game Settings](../../models/media/model-sdf-option-setting.png)

-The next time a model is importedto the project, the Generate SDF option will be selected by default:
+The next time a model is imported to the project, the Generate SDF option will be selected by default:

 ![Model Import SDF Generate Option](../../models/media/model-sdf-import-settings.png)